Engineering Areas of Practice

 Mechanical Engineering applies the principles of engineering and physics with the study of advanced materials for the design, analysis, manufacturing, and maintenance of mechanical systems.

-Structural engineering draws on engineering skills to understand, predict, and calculate the stability, strength and rigidity of built structures.
-Structures can include buildings, bridges, in-ground structures, footings, frameworks and space frames, including those for motor vehicles, space vehicles, ships, aeroplanes and cranes.
+Structural engineering deals with the understanding, prediction, and calculation of the stability, strength and rigidity of built structures.
+Structures can include buildings, bridges, in-ground structures, footings, frameworks and space frames.

 Special Areas of Practice

 Special areas of practice are open only to those who are Chartered.
 For details on any of the specific requirements to be met for the special areas of practice, contact the Registration Team via Member Services.

 Amusement Rides and Devices Engineering requires specific competencies to carry out inspections.
 You need to be a Professional Engineer or an Engineering Technologist to register on the NER or become Chartered in this area of practice.

 Asset management deals with the lifecycle management of physical assets to meet specified outcomes and achieve the greatest return.